edgedb/edgedb/docs/edgeql/ddl/links.rst

     if there is no implicit or assignment cast from old to new type.

 :eql:synopsis:`RESET TYPE`
-    Reset the type of the link to the type inherited from links of the same name in supertypes.
+    Reset the type of the link to be strictly the inherited type.
+This only has an effect on links that have been :ref:`overloaded
+    <ref_eql_sdl_links_overloading>` in order to change their inherited
+    type.
 It is an error to ``RESET TYPE`` on a link that is not inherited.

 :eql:synopsis:`USING (<computed-expr>)`
     Change the expression of a :ref:`computed link